anathema/anathema_legacy/Development_Documentation/Distribution/English/readme.txt

 		IV - Features
 ===------------------------------------------------------------------------------===

-+ Generate and maintain all 5 core exalt types
++ Generate and maintain all 5 core exalt types (1E)
++ Generate and maintain Solar and Dragon-blooded exalt types (2E)
 + Generate character descriptions (currently disabled)
 + Print character sheets and descriptions to PDF
 + Organize your series' plot